bbilger/yabapal/_posts/2013-03-02-using-jquery-mobile-icon-pack-with-primefaces-mobile.md

 Now the Font Awesome icons will show up, too.

-There's one last issue, I had with icons positioned to the top, using &#8220;jqm-icon-pack-3.0.0-fa.css&#8221;.
+There's one last issue, I had with icons positioned to the top, using `jqm-icon-pack-3.0.0-fa.css`.
 The margin was set to a wrong value.
-I think that this cannot be fixed with some CSS, so I fixed the following &#8220;.ui-icon&#8221; rule in &#8220;jqm-icon-pack-3.0.0-fa.css&#8221; by removing the declaration &#8220;margin-top:-10px !important;&#8221;.
+I think that this cannot be fixed with some CSS, so I fixed the following `.ui-icon` rule in `jqm-icon-pack-3.0.0-fa.css` by removing the declaration `margin-top:-10px !important;`.

 If you followed the steps in this posting, the following example page should show up properly.